-Students are eligible for a full refund, less any non-refundable fees, only for courses in which the student has registered and which have not yet commenced.
-Students withdrawing from courses after the first week of the official course start receive no refund.
+Students are eligible for a full refund, less any non-refundable fees and the processing fee, only for courses in which the student has registered and which have not yet commenced.

+Students withdrawing from courses after the term drop/add deadline receive no refund.